How to Pay Less for Medical Expenses

 Get on the Public Waiting List for Your Surgery

 If you can afford the time, the public waiting list is a cost-effective way of getting the treatment you need without having to pay for surgery.
-But many people can wait years for a surgery that can affect their quality of life in between.
+But many people can wait years for surgery that can affect their quality of life in between.
 The waiting list is different depending on where you live and what treatment is required.

 Knowledge is Power: